japinol7/the-codemaster/README.md

     	    > Beware, they have weapons, can cast spells and have some resistance to magic.
 	    > Dragons:
-    	    > Beware, they have magic weapons and some resistance to magic.
+    	    > Beware, they have magic weapons
+    	      and some resistance to magic.
+    	    > Beware, the dragons land is very dangerous.
 	    > Ghosts:
     	    > Cannot be killed/hit with normal weapons.
     	      Only Dark magic spells can damage them, i.e, Vortex of Doom and Doom Bolts.
 	    > Mages:
     	    > Beware, they have magic weapons and some resistance to magic.
 	    > Pokoyos.